1. WHO CAN BE SEEN IN HEALTH SERVICE?

 SIUE Health Service advises students to have adequate health insurance.
 A reasonable student health insurance plan is available through Academic Health Plans.

-The School of Nursing, School of Pharmacy, and School of Dental Medicine also require proof of health insurance.
+The School of Nursing and School of Pharmacy require proof of health insurance.
 This is managed through the individual schools.

 Academic Health Plan brochures and enrollment forms may be picked up in Health Service.
 You can also apply online by going to their website at www.AHPCare.com/siue.